jttyeung/smile-more-donate-more/README.md

 Smile More, Donate More :)
 ======

 **Smile More, Donate More :)** is a lightweight browser extension built in JavaScript, HTML, and CSS.
 The extension captures any Amazon.com URL requests browsed to by the user and instead sends the browser to the AmazonSmile (https://smile.amazon.com) mirror page.
 AmazonSmile is Amazon's charity program for non-profit organizations.
 For every purchase through AmazonSmile, Amazon donates 0.5% of the price of eligible items to the user's charity organization of choice.
-Learn more [about the extension here][website] or about the [creation of this project here][project].
+Learn more [about the extension on the website][website] or about the [creation of this project here][project].

 ## Compatibility